-While there are a number of steps that workers and their employers can take to prevent trench collapses and other accidents at excavation sites from occurring, when an accident like this does occur, it is important that a worker take action immediately to seek medical care and learn about their legal rights.
+While there is a number of steps that workers and their employers can take to prevent trench collapses and other accidents at excavation sites from occurring, when an accident like this does occur, it is important that workers take action immediately to seek medical care and learn about their legal rights.

 Defective machinery accidents and run-overs

-Anyone who has seen a construction site has seen that much of the equipment used is large, powerful, and extremely dangerous if malfunction or human error occurs.
-All types of construction site machinery have the potential to be defective, ranging from small saws to large cranes and everything in between.
+Much of the equipment used in a construction site is large, powerful, and extremely dangerous.
+All types of construction site machinery, ranging from small saws to large cranes and everything in between, have the potential to be defective.
 When human error is involved – such as a distracted machinery operator – injuries can be tragic.

 Whether from human error or a manufacturing or design defect in machinery, the attorneys at Wilentz, Goldman & Spitzer, P.A. have seen the devastation that is caused when something goes awry with large machinery.
 We have represented the victims of amputation injuries, crush injuries, run-over injuries, fractures, spinal cord injuries, and more, as well as their families.

 Construction projects often occur at heights – the top of a building cannot be constructed any other way.
 As such, there is a large potential for items that are kept at height – ranging from building materials to pieces of machinery to debris and tools – to fall if they are not property secured.
-Most of the time, objects on a construction site fall because they are not properly secured or property safety precautions have not been taken – these accidents are nearly always preventable.
+These accidents are nearly always preventable given that, most of the times, objects on a construction site fall because they are not properly secured or property safety precautions have not been taken.

 The use of explosives may be necessary at a construction site for demolition or excavation work.
 In some cases, there may also be explosions due to the presence and improper storage/use of hazardous or explosive materials.
 Whatever the cause of the explosion, there is no doubt that an unplanned or ill-orchestrated explosion can lead to some of the most harrowing injuries.

 Common injuries that are associated with accidents that involve the use of explosives include first, second, and third degree burn injuries; dismemberment and amputation injuries; hearing loss or hearing disorders, such as tinnitus; traumatic brain injury; spinal cord injury; and death.
-In many cases, workers who are involved in this type of accident and suffering injuries themselves, or see their co-workers or friends suffer injuries, also incur psychological harm as well, such as post-traumatic stress disorder.
+In many cases, workers who suffer injuries from this type of accident, or see their co-workers or friends suffer injuries, also incur psychological harm, such as post-traumatic stress disorder.